 Summary of Research & Education:

 Daphne received her Ph.D. degree in 1972 from the Department of Zoology, University of California, Berkeley.
 After a year at the University of Hawaii (Honolulu) and two at the University of Malaya (Kuala Lumpur), she joined the California Academy of Sciences (San Francisco).
 There she was a Curator in the Department of Invertebrate Zoology and Geology, and Director of Research.
 She moved in 1990 to the University of Kansas (Lawrence).
-Daphne has served as Treasurer of the International Society for Reef Studies, Chair of the Division of Invertebrate Zoology of the Society for Integrative and Comparative Biology (formerly the American Society of Zoologists), and Chair of the US National Committee of the Census of Marine Life; she chaired the Organizing Committee for the 7th International Conference on Coelenterate Biology, which was held in 2003.
-She is a member of the International Committee of the Ocean Biogeographic Information System (OBIS), a subject editor for Zootaxa, and a vice chair of the Science Committee of the Global Biodiversity Information Facility (GBIF).
+Daphne has served as Treasurer of the International Society for Reef Studies, Chair of the Division of Invertebrate Zoology of the Society for Integrative and Comparative Biology (formerly the American Society of Zoologists), Chair of the US National Committee of the Census of Marine Life, a vice chair of the Science Committee of the Global Biodiversity Information Facility (GBIF), and a subject editor for Zootaxa; she chaired the Organizing Committee for the 7th International Conference on Coelenterate Biology, which was held in 2003.

 KU Natural History Museum, and

 E-mail: fautin (at) ku (dot) edu